bytematrix-io/docker/README.md

 # ByteMatrix for Docker
-Docker install script for ByteMatrix
+Docker install guide for ByteMatrix

 ## Getting Started